mykelalvis/FT/Traveller/WORKING/Mongoose/Traveller Companion 2024/Traveller Companion.md

 ###### Combat

 Where these rules refer to medical attention, they do not mean a quick application of on-scene first aid with no follow-up.
 First aid will keep a Traveller with a severe wound from dying but will not prevent permanent effects.
-Only successful surgery and long- term care will suffice, requiring both medical skill and suitable equipment.
+Only successful surgery and long-term care will suffice, requiring both medical skill and suitable equipment.

 **Disabling Wounds**

 2D Result
 2 or less The Traveller is vaporised, shredded,